Exact formulas for the normalizing constants of Wishart distributions for graphical models: Supplementary Material

 where

 Let $E_{ij}$ denote the entry of $E_{BB}$ corresponding to nodes $i$ and $j$ in $B$.
 Then

 By collecting all terms, we obtain the desired result. \end{proof}

 With these two lemmas, we now have the tools to generalize Corollary~\ref{cor_tree3} to graphs of treewidth larger than 2.
-In the following theorem, we will show how the normalizing constant changes when removing an edge from a general graph $G$.
+In the following theorem, we show how the normalizing constant changes when removing one edge from an arbitrary chordal graph $G$.